KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### The Secret of Upworthy's Success

-How did Upworthy, in such a short amount of time, achieve growth that surpassed that of Buzzfeed, Huffington Post, and Business Insider?
+How did Upworthy achieve unprecedented growth and in such a short time?
+Feel free to find out from [Upworthy](http://www.slideshare.net/Upworthy) itself.
+Here are a few of the main points:

 <br>
 Through ...
 *